car blog

 These days, most mid/large-size sedans sold in America are between 190 and 200 inches long.
 That's a narrow range.

 How many different models do you need of that size?
 General Motors thinks in double digits, offering at least a dozen or so sedans that more-or-less fit in that size range.
-I think that's too many for GM to be sustainable and/or profitable.
+I think that's too many for GM to be sustainable and/or profitable. (posted 4/18/08, permalink)

-copyright 2008 - Joseph M. Sherlock - All applicable rights reserved
+copyright 2008-21 - Joseph M. Sherlock - All applicable rights reserved

 Disclaimer

-The facts presented in this blog are based on my best guesses and my substantially faulty geezer memory.
+The facts presented on this website are based on my best guesses and my substantially faulty geezer memory.
 The opinions expressed herein are strictly those of the author and are protected by the U.S. Constitution.
 Probably.

 Spelling, punctuation and syntax errors are cheerfully repaired when I find them; grudgingly fixed when you do.

 If I have slandered any brands of automobiles, either expressly or inadvertently, they're most likely crap cars and deserve it.
-Automobile manufacturers should be aware that they always have the option of giving me free cars to try and change my mind.
+Automobile manufacturers should be aware that they always have the option of trying to change my mind by providing me with vehicles to test drive.

-If I have slandered any people or corporations in this blog, either expressly or inadvertently, they should buy me strong drinks (and an expensive meal) and try to prove to me that they're not the jerks I've portrayed them to be.
+If I have slandered any people or corporations, either expressly or inadvertently, they should buy me strong drinks (and an expensive meal) and try to prove to me that they're not the jerks I've portrayed them to be.
 If you're buying, I'm willing to listen.

 Don't be shy - try a bribe.
 It might help.